omarzatarain/long-texts-similarity/Quick Start.md

 # 3.- Comparison of a pairs of texts

-# 3.1.- EXAMPLE OF USING A SINGLE COMPARISON USING  SENTENCE TRANSFORMER: Python_LongTextsSimilarity.py
+# 3.1.-Sentence Transformers: Python_LongTextsSimilarity.py

 #CHOOSE ONE OF THE MODELS

 #themodel = 'all-MiniLM-L6-v2'